jaxon-php/jaxon-website/user/pages/04.blog/2025/07/01.announcing-jaxon-version-5/item.md

 ### Javascript library rewrite

-The Javascript library rewrite started as a discusion on Github [about the forbidden usage of eval](https://github.com/jaxon-php/jaxon-js/issues/21).
+The Javascript library rewrite started as a discusion on Github about [the forbidden usage of the eval function](https://github.com/jaxon-php/jaxon-js/issues/21).

 I then decided to rewrite the Javascript library, which today has resulted in many important changes.

 The library now includes a command processor which executes existing Javascript functions from a JSON payload.
 With this processor, there's no need for the `eval` function anymore, and it is also at the foundation of the `call factories` described above.

 The library also includes an attribute processor, which handles the Jaxon custom attributes needed to implement the UI components bindings and the event handlers.
-In the example above where the `Jaxon\Demo\Calc\App\Calc` is bound to a `div` element, the following HTML code is actually generated.
+In the example above where the `Jaxon\Demo\Calc\App\Calc` UI Component is bound to a `div` element, the following HTML code is actually generated.

 ```html
 <div jxn-bind="Jaxon.Demo.Calc.App.Calc">